Rules around UK Domicile vs Non-Domicile

 “Domicile is tricky, especially when HMRC generally will not rule with an individual assessment until after you actually die.”

-If you were born in Britain and your father was domiciled there, you are almost certainly the UK domiciled.
+If you were born in Britain and your father was domiciled there, you are almost certainly in the UK.
 If this is the case, then your estate will be liable to IHT.
-Given that many expats intend to live in an alternative country for the remainder of their lives, they may change to a domicile of choice in the country where they reside.
+Many expats intend to live in an alternative country for the remainder of their lives, so they may change to a domicile of choice in the country where they reside.

 How can I become non-domiciled in the UK?

-There is a little know rule stating that to change your domicile status, one has to live outside the UK for a full six tax years.
-However, if you change your residency at any given time, the clock resets back to zero, and the six-year rule will apply to the next destination you go to.
+There is a little-known rule stating that to change your domicile status, you have to live outside the UK for a full six tax years.
+However, if you change your residency at any given time, the clock resets to zero, and the six-year rule will apply to your next destination.

 UK domiciled or non-domiciled: UK assets are subject to IHT

-Many also overlook the fact that any assets situated in the UK are subject to IHT there whether or not you are domiciled or resident, live there or otherwise.
+Many also overlook that any assets in the UK are subject to IHT there whether or not you are domiciled or resident, live there or otherwise.
 This would particularly apply to a property.
-Yes, you may own investment property in the United Kingdom and still be non-domiciled there, or even not be a UK resident.
+Yes, you may own investment property in the United Kingdom and still be non-domiciled there or even not be a UK resident.

 The most significant change to the non-domicile rules, with have taken effect from 6 April 2017, is that if you have been a UK resident for 15 of the previous 20 tax years, you will be deemed the UK domiciled for all tax purposes.
 However, for those who will stay beyond 15 years, non-UK resident trusts established before becoming deemed domiciled offer tax deferral and/or exemption opportunities.